mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

 500-999".
 In principle it is also possible to aggregate images by time of flight ranges, based on specific extension headers that must be included in the input (FITS) images.
 This option is disabled at the moment.
-Please refer to the documentation of :ref:`ImggAggWavelengths
+Please refer to the documentation of :ref:`ImggAggregateWavelengths
-<algm-ImggAggWavelengths>` for lower level details on how the
+<algm-ImggAggregateWavelengths>` for lower level details on how the
 algorithm processes the input directories and files.

 .. figure:: /images/tomo_tab7_energy_bands.png